 December 9, 2019

-The Maschsee is an artificially created lake, which was planned by the NSDAP in the thirties as a propaganda to reduce the number of unemployed.
-The first sod was made in 1934.
+The Maschsee is an artificially created lake, which was planned by the NSDAP in the 1930s as propaganda to reduce the unemployment figures.
+The groundbreaking ceremony took place in 1934.

 October 17, 2019